 Did you know that there are around one billion people with disabilities worldwide?
 That’s 15% of the population.
 In the UK, there are around 14 million disabled people, including 1.2 million wheelchair users.

 Of course, disabilities are not just about wheelchairs.
-A disability is a long-term mental or physical impairment which makes normal life more difficult.
+A disability is a long-term mental or physical impairment which makes regular life more difficult.
 The most common forms of disability in the UK involve mobility (52%), stamina and breathing (38%), and dexterity (27%), according to a Family Resources survey in 2015-16.

 In 2011, the World Report on Disability found that people with disabilities also tend to have worse health and a higher risk of poverty than those without disabilities.
-Nine out of 10 disabled children living in developing countries do not go to school.
+Nine out of 10 disabled children living in lower-income countries do not go to school.
 In some countries, unemployment among disabled people reaches up to 80%.

 But the UN’s Sustainable Development Goals pledge to “leave no one behind” by 2030.
 What should be done to help people with disabilities around the world?